rajapipis/StarRail-Menu-Mod/README.md

 In the description, make sure it is **descriptive enough** so our devs can understand what you want and how you want it.

 # Star-rail-menu-mod
-A star rail menu mod for windows,credits by z4ee..thank you z4ee..This repository provides code for a simple cheat for the game Honkai Star Rail

 if you got banned then make a issue,if you have solution then give solution in issue,discussions or discord
 # Link Discord